-While techniques like gradient accumulation and mixed-precision training help manage memory during fine-tuning, they don't inherently speed up the wall-clock time required for computation, especially when dealing with extensive datasets or extremely large models.
+Effective memory management is essential during the fine-tuning of large language models, often addressed by strategies such as gradient accumulation and mixed-precision training.
+However, even with these memory management approaches, the wall-clock time required for computation remains a substantial challenge, especially when dealing with extensive datasets or extremely large models.
 Training a multi-billion parameter model, even with memory optimizations, can still take days or weeks on a single accelerator.
-To significantly reduce this training time, we turn to distributed training strategies, distributing the computational workload across multiple processing units, typically GPUs.
+To significantly reduce this training time, distributed training strategies are employed, distributing the computational workload across multiple processing units, typically GPUs.

 Distributing the training process involves partitioning the work, either the data, the model itself, or different stages of the computation, across a cluster of devices.
 The goal is to perform more computations in parallel, thereby reducing the overall time needed to complete the fine-tuning epochs.
 However, this introduces the complexity of coordinating these devices and managing communication between them.
 Let's examine the primary strategies used for LLMs.